View Issue Details

 Additional Information | An 1,2, 4 etc bit image, with color-coded pixels (1, 2, etc) would need to be specified in the material shader.
 The shader would also need to supply a list of materials that are associated with each number (1=stone, 2=wood etc). | ||||

-Tags | No tags attached. | ||||
+Tags | materials, model | ||||

 Per vertex materials with interpolation would probably be more feasible?
 If brushes could have vertex blending you could rewrite the material parser to pair surfaces with vertex colors and have audio cross-fade work like vertex blending.
 Mind, this is still a lot of CPU side management and memory overhead but perhaps not so much more than tracking all that clip texture geometry with surface attributes.
 On further consideration for per-pixel mapping, if this were not applied to all areas but only special use cases, it might be pretty nifty too. |